olizzh0105/review-data-source-analysis/README.md

 | Amazon | 0 | No |

 Both Google Play Store and Apple App Store successfully exposed identifiable individual review blocks through the lightweight HTML extraction approach.

-Google Play Store returned three candidate review blocks, while Apple App Store returned eight.
-The difference in block count should not be interpreted as evidence that one platform is inherently easier to collect, because each page may expose a different number of reviews in its initial HTML response.

 Amazon produced a different result.
 Review-specific elements were visible during manual inspection of the browser-rendered DOM, but the same review containers were not identified in the HTML returned through the basic Python request.